Dental Bridges Cottonwood Heights

 You'll have a consultation with Dr. Hansen as the first step of a dental bridge procedure.
 This visit allows him to perform an oral exam, learn your smile goals, and review your health history.
 He can confirm whether a dental bridge would work for you based on how these tasks go.

-If our team proceeds with treatment, the consult findings will determine which type of bridge suits you best.
+If our team proceeds with treatment, the consultation findings will determine which type of bridge suits you best.
 In particular, our office will recommend one of the following:

 Traditional Dental Bridge